What Is Elder and Special Needs Law?

 About the National Academy of Elder Law Attorneys (NAELA)

-NAELA, founded in 1987, is a national association of elder law and special needs planning attorneys devoted to the education and training of attorneys who can meet the needs of seniors and people with special needs, and who advocate for the needs of such individuals.
+NAELA, founded in 1987, is a national association of elder and special needs law attorneys devoted to the education and training of attorneys who can meet the needs of people as they age and people with disabilities, and who advocate for the needs of such individuals.

-While a NAELA elder law and special needs planning attorney works one-on-one with his or her clients in their local area, NAELA also examines and advocates on national public policy issues facing seniors and people with special needs in America, including long-term health care; planning for retirement; estate planning and probate; guardianship and conservatorship; health care decision making; and elder abuse and neglect.
+While a NAELA elder and special needs law attorney works one-on-one with his or her clients in their local area, NAELA also examines and advocates on national public policy issues facing people as they age and people with disabilities in America, including long-term health care; planning for retirement; estate planning and probate; guardianship and conservatorship; health care decision making; and elder abuse and neglect.

 This informational article is provided as a public service and is not intended as legal advice.
-Such advice should be obtained from a qualified Elder Law or Special Needs Planning attorney.
+Such advice should be obtained from a qualified elder or special needs law attorney.